tytydraco/yessleep/out/My_house_is_a_monster_hive.md

-A while back, I posted a story about my brother waking me up at 3 am.
-Through some research, I discovered a more permanent way to keep the monster out.
-Little did I know that I did more harm than good.
-At 3 am, I can hear crawling on my roof and scratching under my bed.
-Food started going missing, and the trash can emptied out on the floor.

-At first my family and I believed we have another stray cat situation since this isn't the first time this happens, however that theory was quickly discarded when we found egg shells the size of my chest laying around in random dark corners.
+For the past few months, I have been hearing crawling on my roof and scratching under my bed.
+Food started going missing, and the trash can emptied out on the floor.At first my family and I believed we have another stray cat situation since this isn't the first time this happens, however that theory was quickly discarded when we found egg shells the size of my chest laying around in random dark corners.

 Now I'm a fairly tall person so seeing the shells made my skin crawl.Soon we started hearing the sound of skittering from large insect like creatures on the tile floor and by the sound of it whatever it was, was in a rush.
 I tried running to where I believe the sound to be coming from, but by the time I get their it was quiet, so quiet in fact that you get the feeling that something is seriously wrong.